-and students with disabilities, Cottonwood scores

-were 5% higher than the state average.
+Students are making gains at a steady rate toward benchmark progress.
+When our scores are compared to the state averages with regard to free luncheligible and students with disabilities, Cottonwood scores were 5% higher than the state average.

-However, we are concerned about our scores as a
+However, we are concerned about our scores as a building.

-building.
 We need to continue to close the gap.
-The

-assessments are one measure given at one moment in

-time, at the end of grades 3, 4, and 5.
-These scores are

-also indicative of the following concerns.
+The assessments are one measure given at one moment in time, at the end of grades 3, 4, and 5.
+These scores are also indicative of the following concerns.

 Social-Emotional Development of Students

-Student behaviors
+- Student behaviors

-o Apathy
+- o Apathy

-o Refusal
+- o Refusal

-o Elopement
+- o Elopement

-o Explosive & violent
+- o Explosive & physically aggressive behavior

-o Disrespect/insubordinate
+- o Disrespect/insubordination

-Student anxiety
+- Student anxiety/Mental Health

-o Heightened sensitivity to personal safety
+- o Heightened sensitivity to personal safety

-o Lack of social awareness due to early

-development years being at home due to
+- o Lack of social awareness due to early development years being at home due to pandemic

-pandemic

-o Trauma experiences due to pandemic or other
+- o Trauma experiences due to pandemic or other

+a Task amuishu

 o Test anxiety

 Academics:

 Learning loss due to the pandemic has only

 amplified the gap that exists in student learning

 o Continued absences

 o Lack of preschool experience with incoming

 students

 o Student instruction needs

 o Class size

 Time spent at home on learning support

 o Parents can't or won't help

 o Family isn't focused on education as much as

 other activities (i.e., gaming, sports, absent

 parent)

-• Teacher quality